Cacodaimon/CacosGPiCASE2Script/README.md

 ## Known issues

-Here a the issues I ran into during the installation.
+Here are some other issues I ran into during my GPiCase2 installation nightmare.

 ### How can I flash a CM4 with eMMC memory?